bbc/spassky/README.md

 Physical devices act as test agents, connected permanently to a central server using meta refresh tags.
 Using a command-line utility, developers execute tests against those browsers by posting to the central server.
 The tests themselves are plain HTML pages, that are expected to call an assert URL (e.g. by embedding an image) within a time frame.
 That means even devices without any JavaScript can run automated tests of some kind.

 ## Some features that would be nice to have ##
-- Conveniently run QUnit / Jasmine / other tests
-- Run tests on a subset of agents
 - Assertions on network activity (e.g. for caching tests)